Mature Masculine

 When the Alchemist falls into his Know-It-All shadow—arrogant, closed, unteachable—the Consumer's openness can restore balance.

-His gift is love of learning.
-When grounded, this becomes flexibility that keeps mastery alive.
-The challenge is learning to commit while remaining open.
+His gift is genuine love of learning.
+Grounded in practice, this becomes flexibility that keeps mastery alive and responsive.
+The challenge is committing to a path while staying open to new learnings.

 Recognizing the Consumer

-In Work: Taking courses without applying them.
-Preparing endlessly without beginning.
-Collecting credentials without developing competence.
+In Work: Takes courses without applying them.
+Prepares endlessly without beginning.
+Collects credentials without developing competence.

-In Relationships: Reading about relationships without practicing.
-Learning about intimacy without being intimate.
+In Relationships: Reads about relationships without practicing vulnerability.
+Learns about intimacy without being intimate.
+Gathers wisdom about connection while staying safely alone.

 In Self-Talk: "I'm not ready yet."
 "I need to learn more first."
 "Maybe after this course."
 "I'm still a beginner."